bhc91/ReWheel/docs/technical-docs/data-model.md

 - **Data Validation**: Enforce validation on fields like `quantity` and `price` to ensure data integrity.
 - **Indexing**: Fields such as `email` in `User` and `id` in all tables can be indexed to improve query performance.

-This data model structure allows **PartWatch** to efficiently manage users, automotive parts, and purchase transactions, ensuring data consistency and security throughout the application.
+This data model structure allows **ReWheel** to efficiently manage users, automotive parts, and purchase transactions, ensuring data consistency and security throughout the application.